-You have already submitted the required SF-424 information through Grants.gov.
-This refers to Phase 2 of your application, supplemental information to be submitted through EHBs.
+Phase 2 of your application requires the submission of supplemental information via the EHBs.
+All of the following forms, with the exception of the Equipment List form, are required.
 To preview the forms to be completed in EHBs, visit the PCHP technical assistance webpage.

-Federal Object Class Categories Form (Required)
+Federal Object Class Categories Form - FOCC (Required)

-Enter federal and non-federal expenses by object class category for all proposed PCHP activities and purchases for year 2, similar to the way you did this in Section B of the SF-424A for year 1.
+Enter federal and non-federal expenses by object class category for all proposed PCHP activities and purchases for year 2, similar to the way you did this in Section B of the

+SF-424A for year 1.
 Federal costs should only reflect PCHP funds; do not include other federal awards.
-The total federal request may not exceed \$275,000.
+The total federal request may not exceed \$325,000.
 Costs listed on this form must align with your Budget Narrative, SF-424A Budget Information Form (Section E), and Equipment List Forms, if applicable.